mgrigajtis/HolidayLights/README.md

 # Holiday Lights (and more)

 Very simple JavaScript plugin to display festive and pleasing (but not over-powering) effects to your website based on the time of year.
-Suitable for business websites.
+Should be suitable for business websites.

-- December: small snow flakes animation, Christmas lights animation
 - January: small snow flakes animation
 - February: small snow flakes animation
+- September: leaves fall animation
+- October: leaves fall animation
+- November: leaves fall animation
+- December: small snow flakes animation, Christmas lights animation

 Designed with ease of use in mind.
 Simply include the CSS and JavaScript file, no further code is required.